My Home Page with Links to My Other Book Reviews

 Myths of Childhood by Joel Paris

-This is a moderate version of The Nurture Assumption.
-This is a decent book but the “extremist” version offered by Judith Rich Harris is better.
-Paris writes that pain, death and disease were common to our ancestors and they were not psychologically paralyzed by these events.
-Research suggests that individual thought responses to bad events have a much greater impact on resiliency than events themselves.
+A "moderate" version of The Nurture Assumption, this is a good book, but the "extremist" version offered by Judith Rich Harris is better and more accurate.
+Paris writes that pain, death, and disease were common among our ancestors.
+They were not psychologically paralyzed by events.
+Research suggests individual thought responses to bad events have greater impact on resiliency than events themselves.
 The younger the child, the more psychologically resilient they are.
-Studies suggest that only 20 percent of children having backgrounds that were all screwed up developed mental disorders.
-When foster children are placed in secure, permanent homes before age six early deprivation is entirely reversible.
-Persistence, intelligence and social skills are important protective factors.
+Studies suggest only 20 percent of children having screwed up backgrounds developed mental disorders.
+When foster children are placed in secure, permanent homes before age six, early deprivation is reversible.
+Persistence, intelligence, and social skills are important protective factors.
 Successful marriages correlate with high levels of persistence and low impulsivity.

 · Focus on important matters.